wytan12/SC1015-Bankruptcy/README.md

 ## Individual Contributions

 ## Problem Statement
-What are the factors that causes a company to go bankrupt and whether we can predict whether a company will go bankrupt.
+What are the factors that causes a company to go bankrupt and what's the best model to predict whether a company will go bankrupt.

 ## Models Used